Chart Color Schemes

 Zetland's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data for Zetland shows excellent results across all age groups, with very low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 62% of the total population (9,778 people), compared to 69.7% across Greater Sydney and a national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 5.6% and 5.5% of residents respectively.
+Health outcomes data shows excellent results across Zetland, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 62% of the total population (9,789 people), compared to 69.7% across Greater Sydney and a national average of 55.3%.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 5.6% and 5.5% of residents respectively.

-A significant majority, 85.1%, report being completely clear of medical ailments, compared to 77.4% across Greater Sydney.
-Zetland has a lower proportion of seniors aged 65 and over at 4.0% (634 people), compared to 9.7% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+A total of 85.1% of residents declare themselves completely clear of medical ailments, compared to 77.4% across Greater Sydney.
+Zetland has 4.0% of residents aged 65 and over (635 people), lower than the 9.7% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health